 Research also focused on factors affecting transfer, including linguistic similarity \cite{lauscher2020zero}, pretraining corpus size and diversity \cite{srinivasan2021predicting, ahuja-etal-2023-mega}, lexical overlap \cite{patil-etal-2022-overlap, de-vries-etal-2022-make}, and model architecture \cite{K2020Cross-Lingual}.
 Language selection also varied, from high-resource \cite{choenni-etal-2023-languages} to extremely low-resource languages tackled with continuous pretraining \cite{ebrahimi-kann-2021-adapt, imanigooghari-etal-2023-glot500}.

 Despite extensive work, the role of multilinguality itself is rarely tested directly and is often assumed to be beneficial.
-A notable exception is \citet{shaham2024multilingual}, who compare PaLM 2 fine-tuned on monolingual vs. multilingual data for instruction tuning, and find modest multilingual exposure aids transfer, while too much can degrade it.
-However, their analysis is limited to a single model and task, leaving open questions about pretraining and generalizability. \citet{choenni-etal-2023-languages} show source language examples can influence target predictions, but without explicitly controlling for multilinguality, offering only indirect evidence. \citet{chang-etal-2024-multilinguality} directly manipulated multilinguality by pretraining over 10,000 models across 250 languages, but evaluated only with perplexity, omitting standard tasks and making comparisons difficult and replication impractical.
+A notable exception is \citet{shaham2024multilingual}, who compare PaLM 2 fine-tuned on monolingual versus multilingual data for instruction tuning, and find that modest multilingual exposure aids transfer, while too much can degrade it.
+However, their analysis is limited to a single model and task, leaving open questions about pretraining and generalizability. \citet{choenni-etal-2023-languages} show that source language examples can influence target predictions, but without explicitly controlling for multilinguality, offering only indirect evidence. \citet{chang-etal-2024-multilinguality} directly manipulated multilinguality by pretraining over 10,000 models across 250 languages, but only evaluated using perplexity with no standard tasks, making comparisons difficult and replication impractical.

 Notably underrepresented in transfer research are sense-aware tasks, such as polysemy disambiguation and lexical semantic change (LSC), despite the central role polysemy has in NLP.
 Unlike sentiment analysis or other tasks amenable to meaning-preserving translations, polysemy exhibits substantial language-specific variation \cite{rzymski2020database}, making it particularly suitable for rigorous evaluation of zero-shot multilingual transfer ability.